Bkhamilton/BudJournal/README.md

 Tapping the New Post button in the tab bar brings up a page to create a new post.
 Users can enter the strain name, upload a photo, enter a rating, and write a caption for their thoughts on the strain.

 ***

-Let me know if you would like me to expand or modify the documentation further!
-I tried to create basic sections for each of the main pages you described.